Kelly Racing

-Kelly Grove Racing (formerly known as Kelly Racing and Nissan Motorsport) was an Australian motor racing team which competes in the Supercars Championship.
+Kelly Racing (formerly known as Kelly Grove Racing and Nissan Motorsport) is an Australian motor racing team which competes in the Dunlop Super2 Series.
+It formerly competed in the Supercars Championship from 2009 to 2021.
 The team made its debut in 2009, and raced Holden VE Commodores until the end of the 2012 season.
 In 2013, the team switched to competing with Nissan Altimas, and was rebranded Nissan Motorsport.

 Following the Nissan sponsorship concluding, the team was rebranded back to Kelly Racing in 2019.
 For 2020 Kelly Racing campaigned two Ford Mustang GTs in the championship.
 The team is based in the Melbourne suburb of Braeside.
-The team's current drivers are Andre Heimgartner and David Reynolds.

 In 2019 the team expanded into the new TCR Australia Touring Car Series, running another four cars, a pair each of Opel Astra TCRs branded as Holden Astras and Subaru WRX STI TCRs.
 In 2021, the team was rebranded Kelly Grove Racing after the Grove Group bought a majority shareholding in the team.

-Kelly Racing

 Introduction

 Despite some initial hurdles, the team was formed in 2009, after several months of preparation.
 The two sons of the owners, Rick and Todd were lead drivers for 2009, with sponsorship from Jack Daniel's.
 Jack Perkins and Dale Wood (though later replaced by Mark McNally), were confirmed as drivers of the third and fourth Kelly Racing entries.